In this article, we’ll show you the best process documentation tools your team should use.

-If you need to manage your projects online, project management software can help you create, organize, delegate and manage it to fruition.
+If you need to manage your projects online, project management software can help you create, organize, delegate, and manage them to fruition.

 Here are the best project management platforms:

-One of the most popular task management platforms, Asana is incredibly versatile and can adapt to all kinds of teams and projects.
+One of the most popular task management platforms, Asana is incredibly versatile and can adapt to various teams and projects.

 With Asana, you can manage teams, supervise project development, assign tasks, project visibility to specific users, and look at your process documentation through multiple views.

-You can also use Asana for communication, allowing you to send announcements instead of printed memos, sending messages with the right context, and even adding online signatures.
+You can also use Asana for communication, allowing you to send announcements instead of printed memos, send messages with the right context, and even add online signatures.

-Asana integrates with multiple tools and CRMs to better document and populate your processes.
+Asana integrates with multiple tools and CRMs to better document and populates your processes.